omar-basheer/Keeper-App/README.md

-# Note App
+# Keeper
-Note App is a simple web application that allows you to create and manage notes, inspired by Google Keep.
+Keeper is a simple web application that allows you to create and manage notes, inspired by Google Keep.
 This app is built with React and TypeScript, providing a clean and intuitive user interface for creating and organizing your notes.

 # Features
 Add a new note: Create a note by entering a title and content.